unchase/Unchase.OpenAPI.Connectedservice/README.md

 Since *v1.2.** have been added menu command embedded in Visual Studio Solution Explorer context menu lets you compare generated `.nswag.json` specification-file with another `.nswag.json` specification-file (or with specification given by `endpoint`).

-This extension is for those times where you generate `.nswag.json` file and you want to quickly compare it with another or specification given by `endpoint`.
+This extension is for those times where you generate `.nswag.json` file and you want to quickly compare it with another specification or specification given by `endpoint`.

 #### Prerequisite